neondatabase/website/content/docs/guides/prisma.md

    }
    ```

-3. Add a `DATABASE_URL` setting to your `.env` file and set it to the Neon connection string that you copied in the previous step.
+3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Neon connection string that you copied in the previous step.

    ```shell
    DATABASE_URL="postgres://<user>:<password>@<host>:5432/neondb"